Leirvassbu

-Leirvassbu is a staffed lodge with hut of the Norwegian Trekking Association (In Norwegian, Den Norske Turistforening – DNT) located in the Leirdal in the county Oppland in the middle of Norway.
+Leirvassbu is a mountain lodge of the Norwegian Trekking Association (In Norwegian, Den Norske Turistforening – DNT) located in the Leirdal in the county Oppland in the middle of Norway.
+The lodge has a capacity of 205 beds.

 The hut is located about 1400 meters above sea level in the high mountains Jotunheimen.
 Several walks are possible.
 It is located at the end of a side road off Norwegian County Road 55, the Sognefjellsvegen, just before Lake Bøvertunvatnet.

 Surrounding places are Bøvertun, Krossbu and Elveseter.